Karl Patzelt: Aerial Service

 Once recovered from his latest wound, Patzelt applied for a transfer to aviation duty.
-In Autumn 1916, he received enough training to become a technical officer with Flik 29, which was posted to Romania.
+In the Autumn of 1916, he received enough training to become a technical officer with Flik 29, which was posted to Romania.
 The opposition there was not limited to Romanian fliers, it also included Russian and French pilots.

 Patzelt began a full schedule of flying combat as an observer, earning his observer's badge in April 1917.
 While flying as an observer, on 5 February 1917, and again on 21 June, he scored aerial victories while being piloted by Andreas Dombrowski.
 Under Dombrowski's coaching, Patzelt began learning to fly.
 During this period, he was awarded the Silver Military Medal; he also garnered the Prussian Iron Cross.

 In early October, he was transferred to Flik 34.
 He flew as an observer during the Battle of Caporetto, which was waged from 24 October to 7 November.
 Somehow he continued pilot training while still serving as an observer.
 Once he mastered piloting, he was forwarded to a fighter squadron, Flik 42J, in mid-November 1917.
 On the 23rd, he shared a victory with Karl Teichmann.
 Six days later, he shared a victory with Franz Gräser and Ernst Strohschneider.
 On 29 December 1917, on one of his 40 combat sorties for the month, he shot down a seaplane for his fifth victory.
 While with Flik 42J, Patzelt was granted his highest honor, the Order of the Iron Crown, Third Class with War Decoration and Swords.

 Karl Patzelt was killed in action on 4 May when his Albatros D.III was shot down during a skirmish over Montello, a hill in the Treviso province of Italy.
 Though most sources credit British ace Gerald Birks with Patzelt's death, one charges Italian ace Giovanni Nicelli with the kill.
 However, official records still list Patzelt as missing in action.